 “I agree; that is the literary equivalent of changing the variable names when you copy source code,” Carmack wrote.
 “However, if you abstract Harry Potter up a notch or two, you get Campbell’s Hero’s Journey, which also maps well onto Star Wars and hundreds of other stories.
 These are not copyright infringement.”

 Carmack, a celebrated game developer who revolutionized the field of computer graphics in the 1990s, left ZeniMax for Oculus in 2013 after becoming enamored with virtual reality.
 Before his departure, according to the suit, he had been collaborating with Oculus co-founder Palmer Luckey on the development of the Oculus Rift.
 ZeniMax filed its lawsuit the following year, shortly after Oculus had been acquired by Facebook for $2.3 billion.
-The suit claimed that Carmack had essentially smuggled out intellectual property he’d developed using ZeniMax’s time and resources, and used it to build the Rift.“I was wondering if gangsters had kidnapped his grandchildren and were holding them for ransom.”
+The suit claimed that Carmack had essentially smuggled out intellectual property he’d developed using ZeniMax’s time and resources, and used it to build the Rift.

 The jury cleared Carmack of many of ZeniMax’s accusations, including one that he’d deleted data to cover his tracks in the alleged heist.
 Carmack was also not found personally liable for any of the $500 million—that was spread out among Oculus itself, Luckey, and former Oculus CEO Brendan Iribe.